AqeeAqee/pxt-raycasting/README.md

 * Do your game as usual
     * sprites, suggest sprite.setScale(0.5) for each, set directional animations with provided animation block.
     * work together with most of Arcade blocks and extensions, sprite, projectile, overlap,...
-    * except these drawing screen directly, sprite effects/saytext ...
+    * except these drawing screen directly, sprite effects ...
 * Operate view pos and collision size with provided "myself sprite", and view direction with "setViewAngle" block
 * Switch view mode with block "setViewMode to tilemap(2D)/raycasting(3D)"
 * Zoom in/out by set fov